 While still with Pearl Jam, Cameron has also played with Hater and Conspiracy, as well as touring with the Wellwater Conspiracy with John McBain in 1993.
 Soundgarden reunited to play Lollapalooza in 2010, leading to a live album, a tour, and a new album.

-In 2014, Cameron and fellow Soundgarden member Ben Shepherd joined forces with Alain Johaness of Queens of the Stone Age and Them Crooked Vultures and Dimitri Coats of Off! to form a new band which quickly began recording its debut demos.
+In 2014, Cameron and fellow Soundgarden member Ben Shepherd joined forces with Alain Johaness (Queens of the Stone Age, Them Crooked Vultures), bassist Ben Shepherd (Soundgarden), and Dimitri Coats (Burning Brides, Off!) to form a new band called Ten Commandos which quickly began recording its debut demos.
 Their first single "Staring Down the Dust" was released in Autumn 2015, followed a few weeks later by an album from Monkeywrench Records.